diorgeneseugenio/is_this_the_bulbasaur/readme.md

-## Is the Bulbasaur? - A study about image recognition with HOG and SVM.
+## Is this the Bulbasaur? - A study about image recognition with HOG and SVM.

 ### Table of Contents